 ""Tyndale is a hell-hound in the kennel of the Devil, a drowsy drudge drinking deep in the devil's dregs, a new Judas, worse than Sodom and Gomorrah, an idolater and devil worshipper, worse than a Mohamaten, discharging a filthy foam of blasphemies out of his brutish beastly mouth." -Sir Thomas More

 As I thought about all the unkind things that have been said about me and the work this church is doing in Utah, I realized that none of our enemies have gone quite that far.
-For that I guess I can be grateful.
+For that I know that I can be immensely grateful.

 I’ve been thinking a lot about the headlines in our country.
 And I’m seeing that the headlines, right now, are being mostly dominated by these multi-million dollar athletes that get paid to play around with a football…kneeling in protest of our country and our national anthem.
 And when they do that they are disrespecting the people who fought and died for their freedom to live in a country where they could earn millions of dollars for kicking a football around.
 And I don’t know where you stand on that…I suppose that it’s a political issue, and so it doesn’t really matter (I haven’t watched professional sports for about 23 years now, so I really couldn’t care less).
 But the point is those athletes when they do that, they communicate that they don’t feel any obligation to the people who died for their freedom, or any obligation to this country where they live.
 And I’m not here to judge that.

 But the preacher in me can't help but see a glaring paralell between the NFL fiasco and the Modern Church.
-Christians have an obligation to Jesus Christ.
-And they dare not show any disrespect to Jesus.
-Furthermore, they dare not show any disrespect to those who died for Jesus.
-And church let me tell you that the modern church is showing nothing but disrespect to those who fought and died to preserve and protect the sacred doctrines of the Christian faith.
+Christians have an obligation to Jesus Christ and, I believe, to those who fought and died to preserve and protect the sacred doctrines of the Christian faith.
 Instead we see great disrespect in the modern church for Christ, the great men and women of church history, and these sacred doctrines.

 I, for one, won’t let their courageous sacrifice be forgotten.
 That’s why this church is here.
 The Pop-Christian Rick Warren, seeker friendly Bill Hybels, Post-modern Rob Bell, ecumenical Joel Osteen churches are all apostate.